 This is a typical picture of part of a well water treatment system

-Iron and Manganese can be removed from water by using media which encourages reaction between the contaminant and oxygen present in the water.
+Iron and Manganese can be removed from well water or borehole systems water by using media which encourages reaction between the contaminant and oxygen present in the water.
 This reaction forms an insoluble precipitate which can then be filtered out by the media bed.
 The media acts “catalytically”, which means that although it triggers the reaction it is not used up as part of the process, thus giving long life from a single filter.
-A choice of media are available, Pyrolox, Filox & Birm.
+A choice of media is available, Pyrolox, Filox & Birm.
 All are based on Manganese Dioxide but with Pyrolox and Filox having more active sites.

-In order to remove accumulated deposits from the filter bed, the water flow through the filter is reversed (backwashed).
+In order to remove accumulated deposits from the filter bed media, the water flow through the filter is reversed (backwashed).
 Water is run to drain at a high flow rate to separate the deposits from the filter media.
-The control valve completes the backwash cycle which is normally set to automatically back wash at the intervals and times set during the installation.
+The control valve completes the backwash cycle which is normally set to automatically backwash at the intervals and times set during the installation.

 using a Mazzei injector which then mixes inside the vessel, This helps by initiating the oxidation of Iron and Manganese.
 Precipitation starts to occur which can then be